Illinois Workers’ Compensation Lawyers

 Hurt at work?
 We help injured workers get paid.

-The Chicago workers’ compensation lawyers at Martay Law Office have helped over 20,000 injured employees in Illinois.
+The Illinois workers’ compensation lawyers at Martay Law Office have helped over 20,000 injured employees in Illinois.
 We’re here to make sure injured workers like you get paid.
-When you’re hurt on the job in Chicago, workers’ compensation benefits can help you get the money you need to pay for necessary medical treatments, a portion of your lost wages, and medical equipment, medications, and supplies.
+When you’re hurt on the job in Illinois, workers’ compensation benefits can help you get the money you need to pay for necessary medical treatments, a portion of your lost wages, and medical equipment, medications, and supplies.

 • 100+ Years of Experience